mrmichaelkang/mailroom/README.md

 ## What is Mailroom?
 Mailroom is a package tracker web application that helps you keep track of all of your package links.
 (It currently only supports UPS, FEDEX, NAVAR and ONTRAC).
-Mailroom use webscraping teachnologies to get the status of your package link and updated the corresponding row.
+Mailroom use web-scraping technologies to get the status of your package link and updated the corresponding row.

 ## Technologies Used (PERN Stack)
 ### Frontend